fubbleskag/arrakis-atlas/README.md

 - **Generative AI**: [Google AI & Genkit](https://firebase.google.com/docs/genkit) (for future AI features)

 ## Future Features / To-Do List
-- [ ] Allow users to edit their display name.
 - [ ] Allow users to mark maps as favorites and view them in a dedicated section.
 - [ ] Note which editor last updated a map.
 - [ ] Implement a detailed change log for maps with editor attribution.